ibm-cloud-docs/vpc/vpn-onprem-cisco.md

 ## Connecting an IBM static, route-based VPN to a Cisco ASAv peer
 {: #cisco-asav-config-static-route-based}

-Currently, a VPN for VPC static, route-based VPN does not support a Cisco ASAv peer.
+Currently, a {{site.data.keyword.vpn_vpc_short}} static, route-based VPN does not support a Cisco ASAv peer.
 {: important}